ml-jku/hopfield-layers/README.md

 - CentOS Linux release 8.1.1911 (Core)
 - MacOS 10.15.5 (Catalina)

-As the development environment, [Python](https://www.python.org) 3.8.3 in combination with [pytorch](https://pytorch.org) 1.5.0 was used.
+As the development environment, [Python](https://www.python.org) 3.8.3 in combination with [pytorch](https://pytorch.org) 1.6.0 was used (a version of at least 1.5.0 should be sufficient).
 More details on how to install PyTorch are available on the [official project page](https://pytorch.org).

 ## Usage